awsdocs/amazon-aurora-user-guide/doc_source/babelfish-configuration.md

 | ENCRYPT\_REQ | tds\_ssl\_encrypt=1 | Allowed, the entire connection is encrypted | ENCRYPT\_ON |
 | ENCRYPT\_CLIENT\_CERT | tds\_ssl\_encrypt=0 | No, connection closed | Unsupported |
 | ENCRYPT\_CLIENT\_CERT | tds\_ssl\_encrypt=1 | No, connection closed | Unsupported |

-## Client authentication to Babelfish<a name="babelfish-authentication"></a>

-Babelfish for Aurora PostgreSQL supports password authentication\.
-Passwords are stored in encrypted form on disk\.
-For more information about authentication on an Aurora PostgreSQL cluster, see [Security with Amazon Aurora PostgreSQL](AuroraPostgreSQL.Security.md)\.

-You might be prompted for credentials each time you connect to Babelfish\.
-Any user migrated to or created on Aurora PostgreSQL can use the same credentials on both the SQL Server port and the PostgreSQL port\.
-Babelfish doesn't enforce password policies, but we recommend that you do the following:
-+ Require a complex password that's at least eight \(8\) characters long\.
-+ Enforce a password expiration policy\.

-To review a complete list of database users, use the command `SELECT * FROM pg_user;`\.